 The Resort and its Facilities

-In Shangri-La’s Boracay Resort & Spa, one thing you’ll never run out of is things to do: from Chi – the resort’s Spa, complimentary daily activities (kayaking, Tai Chi, etc.), Adventure Zone for kids, and an Entertainment Center that serves refreshments (housing video and arcade games, billiards, table tennis, and karaoke rooms).
+In Shangri-La’s Boracay Resort & Spa, one thing you’ll never run out of is things to do: from Chi – the resort’s Spa, complimentary daily activities (Kayaking, Tai Chi, etc.), Adventure Zone for kids, and an Entertainment Center that serves refreshments (housing video and arcade games, billiards, table tennis, and karaoke rooms).
 They also offer island tours / water activities at a certain fee.
-Surely, guests of all ages will find something to do any time of day.
+Surely, guests of all ages will find something to do any time of the day.

 This sprawling resort is incredible.
 We were there during the peak season and apparently, the resort was fully-booked, but the place is so huge that not a lot of the guests are in one place at the same time.